ttoleung/pyimdb/README.md

 This is a simple BDD (behaviour-driven development) demo for the IMDB website using Behave, a Cucumber implementation in Python.

-The tests required selenium webdriver to run, and it needs to be run with a headless browser
+The tests required selenium webdriver to run.
+Sinc I want my test to run headlessly, I use Xvfb (short for X virtual framebuffer) for in-memory display server for my ubuntu development environment.

     Xvfb :99 &
     export DISPLAY=:99